 Further Development And Chilling Links

-Some public, “light-hearted mind-control” experiments occurred throughout the late-fifties and 1960s.
+Some public, “light-hearted mind-control” experiments occurred throughout the late-50s and 1960s.
 Perhaps the most famous of these is the one with microsecond flashes of Coco-Cola products on cinema screens.
 The audience would not be aware they had seen the image.
 However, results would show sales of Coca-Cola increased during the next interval.
 These types of experiments would take place again, many times.

 Research even exists to show that subliminal audio messages, sent out under typical piping music in shopping centers urging people “not to steal” resulted in a huge drop in shoplifting cases.
 Again, while the intention is undoubtedly a good one, the potential, as extreme as it is, for an instruction of “don’t steal” to become, “kill everyone”, is surely a matter of simple technical alterations?

 We recently wrote about the Oklahoma Bombing and the curious claims from Timothy McVeigh that he was “microchipped” while in the military.
-Is it possible this microchip, in the same way as the experiments run by Delgado controlled patient’s behavior, had the same affect on the apparent perpetrator?
+Is it possible this microchip, in the same way as the experiments run by Delgado controlled patient’s behavior, had the same effect on the apparent perpetrator?
 Particularly if they had access to McVeigh privately (as they would) to perhaps “implant” such technological devices?

 Check out the video below.
 It looks at the theory of mass mind-control.